Abalagu/BPlusTree/implementation_notes.md

 use hex(id) to print out the memory address of the object use this to check if sequence pointer is used correctly.

+it seems that treating single node root as leaf would simplify the code.

+for each node, #pointers = #keys + 1
+p k p k p
+with same index, pointers[idx] points to nodes with value smaller than keys[idx]